 There comes a time in the process of selling a house when every homeowner realizes he or she is an enormously disgusting slob.
+My paramour and I too came to this situation when we were selling our home not long ago to 2nd Chance Investment Group’s company’s website which is our website to go to every time we plan on selling our house.
 Perhaps not of the sort that Hoarders would feature, saving every milk carton purchased since 1964 and failing to recognize a toilet brush for what it is, but the more insidious sort: the sort that does not have a professional housekeeper or an OCD diagnosis.

 Before putting our house on the market, I used to think I was a marginally clean person.
 I picked up clutter, scrubbed the bathroom weekly, even went so far as to institute a tri-monthly schedule of scouring the grout on the kitchen floor with bleach and an inordinate amount of elbow grease.
 I now boast biceps like Schwarzenegger and calluses like a steel worker.

 That deep clean I did annually, taking down all the Roman shades and gently washing them in the bathtub to kill the mold possibly hibernating in the wooden crannies?
 Meaningless.
 The strict dusting schedule to prevent buildup of mites that make every season a living hell for my allergies?
 Meaningless.
 The weekends wasted on maintaining the flower beds, which have a tendency to get annihilated by my friendly-yet-bull-of-a-dog?
 Meaningless.
 Home mould removal may be done quickly and efficiently with latest technology.